🏆 Expert Picks

 - 🪨 20–50 microns: Good for trapping large particles like sand, silt, and visible rust.

-⚠️ Note: Lower micron ratings often reduce flow rate.
-That’s one reason whole house reverse osmosis systems are rarely used — they filter thoroughly but slow your water pressure dramatically.on why whole house reverse osmosis systems aren’t as prevalent in the market.
+⚠️ Lower micron ratings often reduce flow rate — one reason whole house reverse osmosis systems are rarely used for whole-home treatment.

 📋 NSF Certifications: What They Actually Mean